 Be sensitive to hierarchies because you might not be aware of what is underlying your interactions, especially when you are traveling in a country with a long history (Morocco), where thousands of years have informed the cultural norms

 Outside the mall in Casablanca, Morocco, I accidentally started a small riot by not following this most important tip.
 The first taxi in a long line of cars approached my friends and me with a ride.
 (Apparently, the taxis wait patiently for their turn).
 When he appeared to be making sexual comments to his friends about me, I decided we should accept a ride from another taxi that had gained my trust.
 Intuition and travel experience told me not to, but what ensued was a hasty fight, Arabic insults were hurled across the taxi cabs in the hot sun and escalated in the men attempting to pull my friends from our chosen taxi and force the doors open.
-It’s unlikely that you’ll find yourself in this situation but diverting attention through appearing disinterested not only works when being unwelcomingly hit on, it works here too.
+It’s unlikely that you’ll find yourself in this situation but diverting attention through appearing disinterested not only works when being unwelcomingly hit on, but it also works here too.
 Keep your cool.
 One of my favorite mantras is "Be easy," and I’d say it to myself here.

 don't get TOO serious too fast

 Don’t give out your hotel name or location.
 Do not invite anyone into your room (Yeah, your Mama told you!)
 If a bellboy insists (probably because they want a tip), do not let them carry your bags through your door.
-My first night in a foreign country, I had booked a one-night stay during a long layover at the New Delhi airport.
+On my first night in a foreign country, I booked a one-night stay during a long layover at the New Delhi airport.
 An airport employee was rather persistent about following me to my hotel with my luggage.
 He asked repeatedly if I was alone, where my friends were, and what time I was leaving.
-Lying, I told him my flight was a couple hours later than it actually was.
+Lying, I told him my flight was a couple of hours later than it actually was.
 I was worried he would try to meet me before my flight, or worse, try again to get in my room.
 We’ve all done this to avoid awkwardness with bad first dates.
 Haven’t we?
 A little white lie never hurt anyone, and a little truth could hurt you.
 Be wary of other travelers so long as you don’t exclude yourself from valuable experiences.
 Believe it or not but a lot of travelers come to foreign countries with poor intentions.
 As if you were at a bar or club in the states, guard your drink, keep your hands on your valuable items (if they are not in your travel wallet), don’t turn your back to anyone, and keep your phone number to yourself.
 The same can be said for locals too, but where travel safety becomes unsafe, is when it puts the likelihood of you opening yourself to new experiences in danger.
-My first time in India during 2014, I had a wonderful experience when the caretaker at my apartment complex, Mohan, brought tea and bland foods to me.
+During my first time in India in 2014, I had a wonderful experience when the caretaker at my apartment complex, Mohan, brought tea and bland foods to me.
 I was in bed for three days from a combination of food sickness and the dreary monsoon weather.
-My body was clammy, and the soothing chai tea was a welcome invitation, a reminder that in travel, when you can’t always protect yourself from dangers like contaminated food or bad weather, there are still others who can.
+My body was clammy, and the soothing chai tea was a welcome invitation, a reminder that in travel when you can’t always protect yourself from dangers like contaminated food or bad weather, there are still others who can.

 FINALLY, PREP BEFORE YOU GO OUT